- You do not need to show ID.

 Larger supermarkets will usually accept payment in dollars, as long as you are ok with receiving your change in pesos.
 Their rates are normally the market ones.

-Don’t fall into that common mistake, thinking that what applies for Argentina is the same for Uruguay.
+Don’t fall into the common mistake, thinking that what applies for Argentina is the same for Uruguay.
 For all the reasons mentioned above, this is just another confirmation that Argentina’s (crazy monetary) situation and Uruguay’s are completely unrelated.
-There is no blue dollar rate in Uruguay.

 The Uruguayan govt is also offering all tourists the 22% VAT back directly when you pay with your credit card.